anjolinea/IMDb_Database_Project/README.md

 # IMDb_Database_Project

-### Disclaimer
+### Overview
-This is a very rudimentary flask app with a low fidelity design.
-The app supports a case sensitive search by movie title, genre, and actor.
+Our app is called Cinemate: a mix between Netflix and Spotify!
+We wanted to add a social aspect to tracking movies we've watched.
+Currently, the app supports one feature: a case sensitive search by movie title, genre, and actor.

 ### How to Load Sample Database
 In the [toy_dataset/data](toy_dataset/data) folder, there is a folder for raw tsv.gz files.
 These files were the files taken from the [IMDb datasets](https://developer.imdb.com/non-commercial-datasets/).
 Using these files and Python scripts, we created CSV files representing each table.
 We then read these CSV files to load the database in [load_toy_dataset.py](load_toy_dataset.py).